piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: Why not use interrupts?**

 A: Interrupts would add latency that could cause the system to miss critical timing windows.
 The polling-based approach ensures consistent, predictable response times.
-As SDRR does nothing other than serve flash, a tight main loop with no interrupts is sufficient **and** optimal.
+As One ROM does nothing other than serve flash, a tight main loop with no interrupts is sufficient **and** optimal.

 **Q: Isn't the STM32 a 3.3V device?
 How does it work in 5V systems?**